Silidrone/aquamaqua/README.md

 I wrote this way back when I was 14 years old, so be mindful of that :)

-This is an aquarium monitoring project, written in C++ for esp8266 microcontrollerm, with interactive UI on a TFT display (with switch buttons).
+This is a hobby aquarium monitoring project, written in C++ for esp8266 microcontrollerm, with interactive UI on a TFT display (with switch buttons).
 The microprocessor reads values from sensors periodically and logs them to the server by connecting to the Wi-Fi (user